molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 When the `SearchFormComponent` emits a search term, we expect that the `FlickrService` has been called.
-Moreover, we expect that the search term and the photos list from Service are passed to the `PhotoListComponent`.
+In addition, we expect that the search term and the photo list from Service are passed to the `PhotoListComponent`.

+`spectator.detectChanges()` is just Spectator’s shortcut to `fixture.detectChanges()`.

 The last spec focusses a photo: